There are a number of different types of hiking maps used in the outdoors, all have their particular function and purpose;

 Despite these advantages, never rely solely on digital maps/ GPS units for your navigation when hiking.

 (*1) I regularly observer other hikers who carry their map in their pack, not looking at it when they are unsure, as it means they need to dismount the pack.
-I carry my Map in my PLB bag, (along with my compass and GPS) which means its in easy reach all the time, including in the event that I am separated from pack.
+I carry my Map in my PLB bag, (along with my compass and GPS) which means its in easy reach and is with you even when I put down my pack.

 - Land Information New Zealand,(LINZ)